hmarcuzzo/macos-windows-like-keymaps/README.md

 ## Required System Shortcut Adjustments

 Before using these keymaps, you need to adjust some system shortcuts in macOS System Settings.
-Here are the necessary changes:
+Here are the necessary changes to ensure compatibility with our Karabiner configurations:

 ### 1. Mission Control Shortcuts
 ![Mission Control Settings](docs/img/keyboard_shortcuts/mission_control.png)
-- Disable or change the default Mission Control shortcuts to avoid conflicts
+- Disable or change the default Mission Control shortcuts to avoid conflicts to match with the Karabiner shortcuts

 ### 2. Spotlight Search
 ![Spotlight Settings](docs/img/keyboard_shortcuts/spotlight.png)